-The remuneration of the Managing Director and CEO, acting as General Manager, and the other Key Managers (the "Group Top Risk Takers"), in accordance with the policies approved by the Shareholders' Meeting on 29 April 2022, consists of:
+The remuneration of the Managing Director and CEO, acting as General Manager, and the other Key Managers (who coincide with the "Group Top Risk Takers"), in accordance with the policies approved by the Shareholders' Meeting on 28 April 2023, consists of:

-- a fixed component, including the gross annual remuneration amount set individually based on the contractual agreement, the role held, the responsibilities assigned, and the specific experience and expertise acquired by the manager, including any allowance; - b) a short-term variable component, linked to performance and aligned to the short-term results actually achieved by the Bank and by the Group overall, as well as to the risks prudentially taken, as resulting from application of the 2022 Incentive System based on financial instruments approved by the competent Corporate Bodies, in compliance with the applicable Remuneration and Incentive Policies; - c) a long-term variable component, based on Intesa Sanpaolo shares associated with performance objectives, introduced during 2022 at the time of launch of the 2022-2025 Business Plan as defined by the "Performance Share Plan" (PSP) approved by the Shareholders' Meeting on 29 April 2022; - d) a component resulting from valuation of benefits, including the amount paid by the company into the manager's supplementary pension fund and the premiums (taxable) paid by the Bank for the related insurance cover; the statements do not include any other benefits awarded to said personnel (for example, company cars) that are not taxable, also due to specific conditions under company policy (for example, because a monetary contribution by the manager is required).
+- a fixed component, including the gross annual remuneration amount set individually based on the contractual agreement, the role held, the responsibilities assigned, and the specific experience and expertise acquired by the manager, including any allowance; - a short-term variable component, linked to performance and aligned to the short-term results actually achieved by the Bank and by the Group overall, as well as to the risks prudentially taken, as resulting from application of the 2023 Incentive System based on financial instruments approved by the competent Corporate Bodies, in compliance with the applicable Remuneration and Incentive Policies; - a long-term variable component, based on Intesa Sanpaolo shares associated with performance objectives, introduced during 2022 at the time of launch of the 2022-2025 Business Plan as defined by the "Performance Share Plan" (PSP) approved by the Shareholders' Meeting on 29 April 2022; - d) a component resulting from valuation of benefits, including the amount paid by the company into the manager's supplementary pension fund and the premiums (taxable) paid by the Company for the related insurance cover; the statements do not include any other benefits awarded to said personnel (for example, company cars) that are not taxable, also due to specific conditions under company policies (for example, because a monetary contribution by the manager is required).

+Art.
+123-ter 4(a) CLF

-Article 123-ter 4(a) TUF With regard to the provision of ex ante agreements governing treatments or indemnities to be paid in view of or at the time of early termination of the office by the Board Members, it should be noted that in 2022 an agreement was entered into with the Managing Director and CEO, also acting as General Manager, containing a specific conventional regulations on employment termination which also include a non-competition agreement for the period following the employment termination (see Focus: "Individual Severance Agreements defined ex ante" in paragraph 4.9.1.5 of Section I of the 2023 Report on remuneration policy and compensation paid).
+With regard to the provision of ex ante agreements governing benefits or severance payments to be paid in view of or at the time of early termination of the office by the Board Members, it should be noted that in 2022 an agreement was entered into with the Managing Director and CEO, also in his capacity as General Manager, containing specific conventional regulations on employment termination which also include a non-competition agreement for the period following the employment termination (see Focus: "Individual Severance Agreements defined ex ante" in paragraph 4.9.1.5 of Section I of the 2024 Report on remuneration policy and compensation paid).

 It should be noted that, with regard to the other Board Members, there are no prior agreements governing benefits or severance payments to be made in view of or at the time of the early termination of the office.
-Likewise, there are no prior agreements governing benefits or severance payments to be made upon early termination of the employment agreement with the other Key Managers, to which, should such cases arise, the provisions of paragraphs 2.6 and 4.9 of Section I of the 2022 Report on remuneration policy and compensation paid apply.
+Likewise, there are no prior agreements governing benefits or severance payments to be made upon early termination of the employment agreement with the other Key Managers, to which, should such cases arise, the provisions of paragraphs 2.6 and 4.9 of Section I of the 2024 Report on remuneration policy and compensation paid apply.

-Application of the 2022 Remuneration and Incentive Policies
+Application of the 2023 Remuneration and Incentive Policies

-Given that the 2022 Remuneration and Incentive Policies approved by the Shareholders' Meeting of 29 April 2022 did not provide options of derogation, it is confirmed that during 2022 NO DEROGATIONS were applied from that regulated in the above document.
+Given that the 2023 Remuneration and Incentive Policies approved by the Shareholders' Meeting of 28 April 2023 did not provide options of derogation, it is confirmed that during 2023 NO DEROGATIONS were applied from that regulated in the above document.

-The 2022 Incentive System based on financial instruments
+The 2023 Annual Incentive System based on financial instruments